-The only retinal prosthesis ever approved by the U.S. Food & Drug Administration was implanted in Lopez’s left eye Wednesday morning at Memorial Hermann.
+The only retinal prosthesis ever approved by the U.S. Food & Drug Administration was implanted in Lopez’s left eye Wednesday, Jan.
+10 at Memorial Hermann.
 She is the first patient in Houston to undergo this surgery.

 Lopez, 61, was a bundle of positive energy an hour before she was wheeled into the operating room.

 “I am feeling excited, nervous and happy,” said the El Salvadoran-born Lopez, who suffers from retinitis pigmentosa, a genetic disorder that causes a breakdown of the cells in the retina.